jgdigitaljedi/portAndBlog/README.md

 - the blog sections are eventually going to need pagination, archives, or something because a million posts on the page isn't acceptable - mayeb infinite scroll?
 - konami code easter egg trigger works, now think of something fun for it to do
 - make remaining views (My VG library view, gallery of my game collection, and what else if anything?)
+- work on PWA caching - don't cache images but have nice placeholders and fallbacks if they don't load
+- I'm warming up to the idea of getting rid of the retro game look but need to figure out exactly what I would want instead